Skip to main content

 Bytes Per Second (B/s) to Exbibits Per Second (Eibps) Converter

-Type a value into the Bytes Per Second (B/s) field to convert to Exbibits Per Second (Eibps).
+Type your transfer speed in the input field to find Exbibits Per Second (Eibps) equivalent of your Byte Per Second (B/s) value.
 1 B/s = 6.938894e-18 Eibps, covering both bit-based and byte-based transfer rate units.

 Convert Bytes Per Second to Exbibits Per Second